 The advancement of technology has led to many powerful and significant advancements, one of which with direct application to the diamond industry.
-Technological capabilities have granted us the opportunity to create man-made diamonds that are now wonderful alternatives to traditionally mined diamonds, thereby leading to more options than ever before for consumers in regards to quality, price and environmental concerns of diamond alternative jewelry.
+Technological capabilities have granted us the opportunity to create man-made diamonds that are now wonderful alternatives to traditionally mined diamonds, thereby leading to more options than ever before for consumers in regards to quality, price and environmental concerns of simulated diamond jewelry.

 However, unfortunately, misinformation swirls around the internet about lab made diamonds and their true nature, which can make it hard to decipher fact from fiction.
 It’s important for consumers to understand the truth about different lab diamond options, so they can be fully informed when approaching a diamond purchase.
 Many are still lost in the question, are lab created diamonds the same as real diamonds?
 To answer this question, we must first understand what makes organic and manmade diamonds unique.